-If you are charged with stalking, cyberstalking, or aggravated stalking, then contact an experienced criminal defense attorney in Brooksville, Hernando County, FL, at Ashley M. Aulls, P.A..
+If you are charged with stalking, cyberstalking, or aggravated stalking, then contact an experienced criminal defense attorney in Brooksville, Hernando County, FL, at The Law Office of Ashley Aulls, P.A..
 Florida law provides for several different versions of stalking or cyberstalking which can be charged as either a felony or a misdemeanor depending on the allegations.

 Florida Statute § 784.048(2), provides for the criminal offense of stalking or cyberstalking.
 In order to prove the crime of stalking or cyberstalking at trial, the prosecutor with the State Attorney’s office must prove the following elements beyond all reasonable doubt: